Up arrow

 User ID Individual Person Your Business/CRM System Stitching cross-platform, logged-in activity to a single profile.

-Section 2: The GA4 Difference: Identity Stitching and Reporting Identity
+Section 2: The GA4 Identity Engine: Stitching and Reporting

 The Reporting Identity Hierarchy